EtiennePerot/perot.me/src/posts/using-pgp-for-ssh-with-monkeysphere.md

 This is the tough, long part.

 First, declare a PGP key as the "identity certifier" of the server.
 This key will then sign other keys to mark them as trusted.
-Usually, the identifity certifier should be you, the server admin, since you effectively have that authority already through the use of regular `authorized_keys` files.
+Usually, the identity certifier should be you, the server admin, since you effectively have that authority already through the use of regular `authorized_keys` files.
 To declare a PGP key as identity certifier, you must first find your own key's fingerprint:

 	:::console
 	dave@demin $ gpg --fingerprint dave@it-corp.com